NavinBohara/-StrideFlex-website/README.md

 The website is optimized for:

-* Desktop screens
+- Desktop devices
-* Tablets
+- Tablets
-* Mobile devices
+- Mobile screens

-The layout automatically adjusts for different screen sizes to provide a smooth user experience.
+The layout automatically adjusts for different screen sizes to provide a seamless user experience.

 ---

-## ⚡ How to Run Locally
+## ⚡ How to Run the Project

 1. Clone the repository